irmen/Pyro5/docs/source/tipstricks.rst

 =====================

 Here is a little tip to find out what wire protocol version a given Pyro server is using.
-This could be useful if you are getting ``ProtocolError: invalid data or unsupported protocol version`` or something like that.
-It also works with Pyro 3.x.
+This could be useful if you are getting ``ProtocolError`` about invliad protocol version.

 **Server**